aprilyao-01/SE-bugfree/README.md

-this is a readme. they are the __first place__ people look for info on what to do.
+This is a readme.
+It is the __first place__ people look for info on what to do.

-you can create lists of e.g. contributors
+You can create lists of e.g. contributors
 - [Lee Boon Giin (Bryan)](contributors/bryanlbg.md)